CaNS-World/CaNS/src/INFO_INPUT.md

 ~~~
 These lines set the flow forcing.

 `bforce`, is a constant **body force density term** in the direction in question (e.g. the negative of a constant pressure gradient) that can be added to the right-hand-side of the momentum equation.
-The three values corresponds to three domain directions.
+The three values correspond to three domain directions.
 NOTE: in a pressure-driven wall-bounded flow, only one type of flow forcing should be selected (bulk velocity or pressure gradient).
 If the streamwise bulk velocity is forced (by setting the is_forced parameter below `T`), bforce should be zero, and vice-versa.

 `is_forced`, if true in the direction in question, **forces the flow** with a pressure gradient that balances the total wall shear (e.g. for a pressure-driven channel).
-The three boolean values corresponds to three domain directions.
+The three boolean values correspond to three domain directions.

 `velf`, is the **target bulk velocity** in the direction in question (where `is_forced` is true).
 The three values correspond to three domain directions.